ohwuil/glydcar-simulator/README.md

 ## Overview
 This Python application simulates the operation of GlydCar, a fictional ride-sharing service.
 It calculates the shortest path between two points using a breadth-first search (BFS) algorithm and simulates ride-sharing operations, including assigning rides to cars and calculating ride times and distances.

+## Asuumptions
+- Glydcar will idle for 3 minutes when picking up a rider to allow for rider to get situated before proceeding.
+- Glydcar will idle for 3 minutes when dropping off a rider to allow for rider to exit the car
+- These idle times will not count towards the ride or wait time, but will count when determining when the Glydcar is next available to pick up another rider

 ## Features
 - **Shortest Path Calculation**: Utilizes BFS to find the shortest path between two stations.
 - **Ride Simulation**: Simulates rides based on provided start and end times, rider requests, and glydcar availability.